Protests at Chandigarh University over alleged objectionable videos of hostel students, one arrested | Education

 Bajwa, who is the Leader of the Opposition in the state, said, ''The Chandigarh University incident is sickening.
 The perpetrators of this crime should be dealt with strongly and given exemplary punishment.
 We as a society should report anyone who forwards the videos and stand with our sisters in this tough time''.

+''There are 4,000 girl students who live in the hostel.
+One has been arrested by police.
+Her phone has been taken into police possession and state cyber crime is conducting its analysis''.

-Deo said that three to four girl students spotted the accused student in the common washroom where she was taking some pictures with her phone ''which they thought she was taken from underneath the bathroom door...
+Deo said that three to four girl students spotted the accused student in the common washroom where she was taking some pictures with her phone ''which they thought she was taking from underneath the bathroom door...
 They then reported the matter to the warden and subsequently the police were informed''.

-Dr Arvinder Singh Kang, Director, Students Welfare of Chandigarh University said, ''At the preliminary level, we investigated and did not find that videos of other students were made.'' ''For fair investigation, university authorities got the FIR registered into the incident for a thorough and fair probe.
-Rumours regarding attempted suicide (by some students) and MMS of 60 students are not correct,'' he said.
+''I want to clarify after interaction with the group of girls they are happy that their concerns have been addressed.
+Their concern was if there is any video of other girls on her phone.
+Prima facie we did not come across any video of other girls,'' ADG DEO said.

+In a statement here, Chandigarh University Pro-Chancellor R S Bawa said, “There are rumours that girls have committed suicide whereas the fact is that no girl has attempted any such step.
+No girl has been admitted to hospital in the incident.”
+Bawa said, “There is another rumour which is circulating through media that an objectionable MMS has been found of different students.
+This is totally false and baseless.''
 Mohali SSP Soni said that a woman investigating officer has been deputed to investigate the incident.

 “If you look at the sequence of events so far now, in our investigation it has come to notice that the video was only of herself.
 Apart from this, there is no video of any other (student),” he said.